circa10a/go-geofence/README.md

 ### Persistent

 If you need a persistent cache to live outside of your application, [Redis](https://redis.io/) is supported by this library.
-To have the library cache address proximity using a Redis instance, simply provide a `geofence.RedisOptions` struct to `geofence.Config.RedisOptions`.
+To have the library cache address proximity using a Redis instance, simply provide a `RedisOptions` struct using the `cache` package to `geofence.Config.RedisOptions`.
 If `RedisOptions` is configured, the in-memory cache will not be used.

 > Note: Only Redis 7 is currently supported at the time of this writing.